Sugu17/asset-manager/README.md

 # Asset Manager

 An express.js application for managing assets used by employees.

 ## Demo

 View the application demonstration by clicking the link below

-[Deployment URL](https://asset-management-application.onrender.com/) - Deployed on render.com
+[Deployment URL](https://asset-management-application.onrender.com/) - Deployed on render.com ( Please view on a large screen device,not mobile friendly yet! )

 ## Tech Stack

 **Server:** Node, Express